Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlManagedDatabase.md

 ```

 ### -ManagedInstanceObject
-The AzureSqlManagedInstanceModel object to use for getting Managed database```yaml
+The AzureSqlManagedInstanceModel object to use for getting Managed database
 Type: AzureSqlManagedInstanceModel
 Parameter Sets: GetManagedDatabaseFromManagedInstanceObject
 Aliases: